htramu/htk.github.io/otherstuff.md

 ![Picture 1](/assets/metAwe.png)

 Meteor Awareness is my first ever attempt to create a game.
-It is a paper tabletop game that can be played with 2-6 players, using only a dice and the paper layout below.
+It is a simple paper tabletop game that can be played with 2-6 players, using only a dice and the paper layout below.

 *[Game Board](/assets/meteoriteAwareness.pdf)*